In Slate, Elisabeth Eaves agrees with me:

 This echoed something a boy outside the McDonald's had told me, when I asked him what he thought should be done about unemployment.
 "It's the leaders' responsibility," he said.
 He wore a sticker that said, "Rêve Générale," a play on "Grève Générale."
 It means, instead of "general strike," "general dream."

 This was dreamland all right...
 The leaders could figure out how to cope with economic reality—never mind that the CPE was their small attempt to do so.

 Our societies need innovative takes on political economy, such as the Saturn-Patagonia-Ben & Jerry’s model of committed employment (and mixed success), the eBay economy, or the ability for English-proficient third world workers to do customer support for American companies using voice over IP.
 Most of these aren’t as sexy as microlending, but they allow people to make a living in ways they couldn’t before, ways that they prefer to the older options.

 Generally free markets do foster a rat race, and all of the downsides of capitalism.
 And surely many things--old-age support, emergency health care, policing, education--are much better served by forced taxation and government oversight than by pure market approaches.
 David Galbraith quotes a Parisian student, Victor, explaining why he opposes the CPE: "It means that when I do get a job I will basically have to work as hard as I can to keep it."
-It’s an embarassing quote, but he’s not all wrong.
+It’s an embarassing quote, but he’s got a point that that struggle comes at a cost--if not on net, then at least on gross.
 Stagnant economy or not, don’t the French balance work and life better than we do in the US?